AdaCore/ada-spark-rfcs/considered/rfc-lower-bound.rst

 - If the lower bound is a static expression, the compiler can now optimize operations and avoid loading from memory the lower bound
 - If the lower bound is 0, the compiler can avoid arithmetic when accessing an element from Index
-- The compiler can also optimize so called fat pointers by storing only one value (the length) instead of two.
+- A potentially more involving and optional optimization could be for the compiler to optimize so called fat pointers by storing only one value (the length) instead of two.
+This would not need to be implemented initially (and definitely not an explicit requirement in the language) but would be a potentially interesting option to have at some point

 Note that this also means that upon slicing, bounds are always slided towards the lower bound value.